Analytical techniques enable researchers to examine complex relationships between variables. There are three basic types of analytical techniques:

 Grouping methods are techniques for classifying observations into meaningful categories.
 One grouping method, discriminant analysis, identifies characteristics that distinguish between groups.
 For example, a researcher could use discriminant analysis to determine which characteristics identify families that seek child care subsidies and which identify families that do not.

-Visit the following Web sites for more information about discriminant analysis:
+Visit the following website for more information about discriminant analysis:

 The second grouping method, cluster analysis, is used to classify similar individuals together.
 For example, cluster analysis would be used to group together families who hold similar views of child care.